deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “If it’s their culture, though-”

-“*Me vale madre por su cultura.*” Gabriel grumbled, serving the bacon.
+*“Me vale madre por su cultura.”* Gabriel grumbled, serving the bacon.
 “They can act however they like on a Gaoian planet, but so long as they’re in *my* jurisdiction… And the same goes for humans, too.
 Culture be damned, if you come to Cimbrean, you live by Cimbrean’s laws.
 Our house, our rules.”

 Jess and Adam both nodded emphatically.
 For her part, Ava gave his words a moment’s consideration before nodding.
 “I guess,” she agreed.